The Eesti Meremuuseum (Estonian Maritime Museum)

 harbour and the old town.
 From the roof terrace cafe of Fat Margaret we had

 It is a small museum but very much worth visiting when you are in town.

-There is more information on the museum homepage Fat Margaret Tower.
+There is more information on the homepage of the Estonian Maritime Museum.

 In the early drawings